 You should be able to check out all these places online.

-This is a quiet family home, with friendly neighbors on either side, so we would appreciate guests who intend to use the house as a base for sleeping and relaxing while sightseeing or studying in Cork.
+This is a quiet family home, with friendly neighbours on either side, so we appreciate guests who intend to use the house as a base for sleeping and relaxing while sightseeing or studying in Cork.

 Do not leave rubbish in your room, I can give you a bag to place in the outdoor bin.
 No smoking.

 Check out time is usually 10:00 am.
 Please keep to the arranged check-in time.
-If you are unavoidably delayed, do get in touch by WhatsApp.
+If you are unavoidably delayed, do get in touch to let us know.

 This is my home and my work space, so I'm sure that there are all kinds of little things that I don't realize yet!
 We can have a chat when you arrive.

 From Sep 1 - Nov 30, 2016 the minimum stay is 3 nights.

 Joe and Michelle are well travelled - we love everything about food, though we try to combat the calories by walking and swimming.